myIR, payments and more

 If you're not sure your situation qualifies as "normally" working the required hours, please contact us on 0800 227 773.

 If you work the required hours, and receive qualifying income, you are still eligible if your income includes the following:

 - parental tax credit or paid parental leave if you worked the required hours before taking parental leave

 - NZ Superannuation

-- accident compensation for incapacity, suffered 1 January 2006 or later, due to personal injury by accident, if you worked the required hours before your injury (the date of incapacity - the inability to physically work - can be later than the date of the injury or accident)
+- accident compensation payments for incapacity, suffered on or after 1 January 2006, due to personal injury by accident (note the injury may have occurred prior to 1 January 2006), if you worked the required hours before your injury 1

 - foster care allowance, orphan’s benefit or unsupported child’s benefit, for one or more children, if this is the only benefit you receive from Work and Income, or